mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 6 Years.
 Lose all skill and benefits rolls for this term but gain 1d3 Contacts and an Ally.
 Apply any ageing effects, as described on page 36 of the
 Traveller Core Rulebook , if you are stranded for years.
-4 Your ability to perceive and understand the dimensions invisible to ‘normal’ people take their toll: roll End 8+.
+4 Your ability to perceive and understand the dimensions invisible to 'normal' people take their toll: roll End 8+.
 If you succeed, gain 1 level of Psionic Trauma; if you fail, gain 2 levels.
 5 Your adventures across the parallels make you enemies; gain 1d3 Enemies.
 6 You succumb to a destructive vice: